Megaputer/python-scraper-examples/README.md

 # python scraper examples

-This repository contains examples of web scrapers that demonstrate use cases and capabilities of external web scrapers.
+This repository contains examples of web scrapers used in `Internet Source` node to demonstrate their use cases and capabilities.

 ## Installation